Andrei Angouw: Early life

-Angouw was born in Manado on 23 May 1971.
+Angouw was born in Manado on 23 May 1971 to a Chinese-Indonesian family.
 His father, Eddy Angouw, was a professional badminton player from Minahasa Regency.
 Andrei completed elementary school in 1983 and studied in junior high school until 1986.
 He then enrolled in a Catholic high school in the city, graduating in 1989.
 He continued his education at the University of Southern California, earning a Bachelor of Science in industrial and systems engineering in 1992 and a Master of Science in Engineering Management in 1994.
 Angouw then returned to Indonesia to work as an entrepreneur.
 He worked at a strategic consulting company between 1994 and 1996 and then at a hotel.

 Political career

 A member of the Indonesian Democratic Party of Struggle (PDI-P), Angouw's political career started in 2009 when he was elected as a member of the North Sulawesi provincial parliament, representing its 1st electoral district.
 He was reelected in 2014 as the leader of the parliament's Commission III.
-In 2016, he became chief speaker of the parliament following the resignation of previous speaker, Steven Kandouw, who ran for governor of North Sulawesi.
+In 2016, he became chief speaker of the parliament following the resignation of previous speaker, Steven Kandouw, who ran for vice governor of North Sulawesi.
 He was the only chief speaker in the Indonesian government from a Confucian background.
 He was once again reelected to the parliament in 2019.

 Angouw decided to run for mayor of Manado in the 2020 elections, with Richard Sualang as his running mate.
 Previously, the PDI-P had never won a mayoral election in Manado.
 However, political analysts predicted that despite his background and party, he had a high chance to win, due in part to the popularity of Governor Olly Dondokambey, also from PDI-P, and the party's dominance in legislative elections.
 He was also known to be personally close to Olly.

 During his campaign for mayoralty, he became the target of smear campaigns due to his background as a Confucian and Chinese-Indonesian, such as a rumour that the city would be filled with smoke from Confucian prayers if he won.
 He won the election with 88,303 votes and was sworn on 10 May 2021.
 He became the first Confucian in Indonesia to hold office as a mayor.